leosvelperez/nx-angular-tailwind/README.md

 The repo contains the following projects:

 - `app1`: An Angular application which imports the different libraries in the workspace.
+- `app2`: An Angular application which imports the different libraries in the workspace.
 - `lib1`: An Angular non-buildable library.
 - `lib2`: An Angular buildable library using a shared Tailwind configuration.
 - `lib3`: An Angular publishable library with Tailwind configured.